 The Republic of Korea funds the ILO through:

-The Republic of Korea’s support to ILO interventionsWith the support of development cooperation funding from the Republic of Korea, the ILO currently implements programmes in Namibia on strengthening public employment services as well as a number of regional programmes in Asia and the Pacific and two global programmes.
+The Republic of Korea’s support to ILO interventionsWith the support of development cooperation funding from the Republic of Korea, the ILO currently implements programmes in Algeria, Bangladesh, Cameroon, India, Laos People's Democratic Republic, Morocco and Tunisia as well as global initiatives and activities in the Asian and Pacific region.
 An important number of secondments are supported by the Republic of Korea’s Expert Programme.

 The ILO’s key partners for engagement with the Republic of Korea include the Ministry of Employment and Labour, the Ministry of Oceans and Fisheries and the Ministry of Foreign Affairs as well as the Korea International Cooperation Agency (KOICA).